leonardo da vinci museum milan

 Best for: Travelers passing through Milan who want the essential Leonardo experience without adding extra days.

 Morning or afternoon (depending on your Last Supper time slot): The Last Supper.
 Arrive 15 minutes early.
-Use the time before or after to explore the surrounding Santa Maria delle Grazie area.
+Use the time before or after to explore the surrounding area of Santa Maria delle Grazie.

 Remaining time: Visit the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci or another Leonardo da Vinci museum in Milan.
 Spend 1–2 hours exploring mechanical models and invention displays.